John-Brandon/PBR-Tier-System/PBR Netbeans/README.md

   * This file contains the list of input variables (e.g., survey frequency, etc.) that differ between trials.

 ## R Files
+R is a freely available programming environment for statistical computing and graphics, <a href="https://cran.r-project.org/" target="_blank">available here</a>.

+The R code assumes that the Fortran code has been compiled into an executable, named "main", residing in the same directory.
+Instructions for compiling the Fortran code are https://github.com/John-Brandon/PBR-Tier-System/blob/master/README.md<a href="https://github.com/John-Brandon/PBR-Tier-System/blob/master/README.md" target="_blank">available here.</a>

-These files are included as an example work-flow for running trials as part of a management strategy evaluation.
-These files were developed under Mac OS 10.9.5.
-Some modification would be needed to run the batch scripts under Windows.
-They involve `system()` calls, which differ between operating systems.
+[//]: # (At present, some modification would be needed to run the batch scripts under Windows.
+They involve `system()` calls, which differ between operating systems.)

-The code in the **PBR_Fortran_controller.R** script will `source()` the functions in the other scripts.
-It will run batches of trials, compile depletion statistics and create plots of the simulation output.
-The batch functions assume that there is a compiled executable, named "main".
-Please also see the comments at the top of the 'controller' file regarding R packages that are assumed to be installed.
-Those packages can be installed from the R console using the `install.package("Package_Name_Here")` command.
+The code in the **PBR_Fortran_controller.R** script will `source()` the functions in the other R files, and contains several calls to batch runs of simulations.
+It is therefore recommended, at least as a first pass, that the 'controller' R script be run using <a href="https://www.rstudio.com/" target="_blank">RStudio</a>, or another IDE that allows individual lines or segments of code to be run (segments in the controller script are delineated by commented lines).
+This will also provide a better sense of what the R code is doing, and provide finer control over the batching process at first.
+In addition to batching runs, the controller script compiles depletion statisics and creates plots of from the simulation output.

+If you're running a Linux OS (e.g. Ubuntu), and don't have the pre-requisite R packages installed ("ggplot2", "stringr", "tidyr", "magrittr", and "dplyr"), you may need to: start your R session using the `sudo` terminal command (e.g. `sudo rstudio`); make sure you have the secure APT key added to your system and; have added an entry for your favorite CRAN mirror (e.g. in your /etc/apt/sources.list file).
+Further instructions are provided under the "Download R for Linux" link and README files for each Linux OS <a href="https://cran.r-project.org/" target="_blank">available here</a>.

 Further notes below: